gesellc/design-pattern-abstract-factory/README.md

 * What aspects are explored here?
   * C++ factory.make() return type and ownership (smart pointers)
   * Tradeoff: Type safety vs. independent deployablilits (see Uncle Bob)
+* Highlight use case: New requirements come in... now we only have to change the plugin side

+# Contributions

+Yes!
+Help me make this sample application more ideomatic modern C++, more robuts, easier to read... just create a pull request.